Adam-Diehl/Cryptography/README.md

 ### Installation
 There are two options for installation:
 - Download or clone the repository and compile from source ($ ghc -o Crypto CryptoMain.hs -O2).
-- A docker image *of the executable only* is available at https://hub.docker.com/r/adamdiehl/cryptography-v04.
+- A docker image *of the executable only* is available at https://hub.docker.com/r/adamdiehl/cryptography-v04, and is built off of debian:latest.
 Note that you cannot run the tests from the docker image (to keep the image size down by not including GHCI).
 ```
 $ docker pull adamdiehl/cryptography-v04
 $ docker run -i -t <IMAGE NAME>